Loading ...

 Author: Eugenija Steponkute

-In this article, we will be talking about coming up with a strategy for employee time management that will bring you success.
-From accurate data to increased efficiency, a good strategy will transform your business.
+This article discusses developing a strategy for employee time management that will lead to success.
+From precise data to enhanced efficiency, a solid strategy can transform your business.

-Employee time management is often associated with micromanagement and overbearing employers.
-There are circumstances under which it is true, but the primary purpose of it is very different.
-Time management could be categorised as a tool to ensure the tasks are complete on time through prioritisation, work distribution and resource allocation.
-Employee time management is a branch of that, applying the same purposes to individuals working in the company.
-In other words, it’s an approach.
-And it requires a strategy.
+Employee time management is often linked to micromanagement and overbearing employers.
+There are cases where this is true, but its main purpose is quite different.
+Time management can be seen as a tool to ensure tasks are completed on time through prioritisation, work distribution, and resource allocation.
+Employee time management is a subset of this, applying the same principles to individuals within a company.
+In other words, it’s an approach that requires a strategy.

-But what should the said strategy entail?
-In the digital era, quite a lot of it depends on the software you use.
-The old time tracking methods don’t meet today’s demands.
-And so today we will be exploring how digitisation is a way forward when it comes to developing an effective strategy for employee time management.
+But what should the said strategy involve?
+In the digital age, much of it depends on the software you use.
+The traditional time-tracking methods no longer meet today’s needs.
+Therefore, today we will explore how digitisation can lead the way in developing an effective employee time management strategy.

 What are the Pillars of Time Management?

-Different sources suggest different numbers and concepts regarding the time management pillars.
+Various sources propose different figures and ideas about the core principles of time management.
 Here are ours:

 • Prioritisation;